‘The Walking Dead’ With Norman Reedus Vs. ‘Z Nation’ And Brad Pitt’s ‘WWZ’ Lore

 Unlike in Brad Pitt’s WWZ, and Norman Reedus in The Walking Dead, Z Nation’s Murphy can control zombies.
 Likewise those rendered immune become obedient sycophants to Murphy.

-The Walking Dead’s Norman Reedus as Daryl is the solution to all zombie apocalypse problems, as explained in The Inquisitr.
+The Walking Dead’s Norman Reedus as Daryl is the solution to all zombie apocalypse problems, as explained in the Inquisitr.
 Norman Reedus as Daryl is a great hunter, woodsman, and survivalist.

 Brad Pitt is likely the main box office draw of World War Z, but Brad Pitt is also cashing in on zombie fascination.
 The tremendous success of the book World War Z is a testament to the power of zombies in today’s market.